 School Responses and Travel Planning

 With four or five months to go, you should start hearing back from the institutions you applied to.
-Now, work independently or with a recruitment partner to make your program selection, accept and return the offer, and pay a tuition deposit.
+Now, work independently or with a study abroad professional to make your program selection, accept and return the offer, and pay a tuition deposit.

 Then, start planning your student life!
 Set up housing, health insurance, and travel arrangements.
 There’s lots to discover off-campus, too.
 Look at the area to find out what makes it special, as learning that can help your new community feel like home.

-A month before classes begin, submit your arrival info to parties who require it.
+A month before classes begin, submit your arrival info to any parties who require it.
 Soon, you’ll be an international student in Canada.
 Best of luck!
+We hope this guide to the Canadian undergraduate application process is helpful.